UniverseStudiosMC/UniverseJobs/docs/introduction/features.md

 # ⭐ Main Features

-JobsAdventure offers a comprehensive array of advanced features to create the perfect jobs experience on your Minecraft server.
+UniverseJobs offers a comprehensive array of advanced features to create the perfect jobs experience on your Minecraft server.

 ## 🏢 Advanced Job System

 ### Supported Action Types (15+)
-JobsAdventure recognizes and rewards a wide variety of actions:
+UniverseJobs recognizes and rewards a wide variety of actions:

 | Action Type | Description | Examples |
 |:---|:---|:---|